-Customer retention is a topic that should be near and dear to any business owner’s heart.
-As many of you know, it’s 6–7 times more expensive to acquire a new customer than it is to retain an existing one.
+Customer retention should be near and dear to any business owner’s heart—and marketing plan.
+First of all, it’s 6–7 times more expensive to acquire a new customer than it is to retain an existing one.
 Therefore, it’s worth your time to investigate the best way to hold onto your most important business driver: your customers.
 We’ve compiled the 10 best SlideShare customer retention presentations that discuss retention strategies, opportunities, statistics and more.

 Besides being the most adorable of the SlideShare customer retention presentations on this list, this is a great overview.
 This presentation parallels the loyalty your dog shows to you with the loyalty that you want your customers to show to your business.
 More importantly, it shows how to go about inspiring loyalty too.

 While this is a super cute slide, it also drives an important point to apply to business; invest time and attention and you’ll see increased trust and loyalty.

 Plenty of business owners are familiar with these terms.
 However, the number of definitions of satisfaction vs retention can cause some confusion.
 We added this to the list of customer retention presentations because it does an excellent job of highlighting how a business can have a satisfied customer, but not be able to retain them.
 The inverse of this is also true and can (and should) be addressed.

 We like this advice on how to improve customer service.
 Being responsive instead of reactive can make all the difference.

 Experian created this presentation from the perspective of banks and loan officers who want to retain more business.
 They want to help businesses understand their at-risk customers better, how to determine their profitability, and what retention strategy to take based on customers’ behaviors.